p dot blanchardatwarwick dot ac dot uk

 Tel: +44 (0)24 765 23 714

 I joined PAIS and the Warwick Q-Step team in 2014.
 I worked previously at the Universities of Paris 9 (France), Lausanne (Switzerland) and Pennsylvania State (USA).
-I has also collaborated in research and/or teaching with universities in Austria, Danemark, France, Germany, Italy, Singapore, Switzerland and the US.
+I have also collaborated in research and/or teaching with universities in Austria, Danemark, France, Germany, Ireland, Italy, Singapore, Slovenia, Switzerland and the US.
 I am involved with the European Consortium for Political Research (ECPR) as a Board Member of the Standing group on Political Methodology, Instructor at the Methods School and Chair of the School's Academic Advisory Board.
 I am also a member of the board of the Committee on Concepts and Methods of the International Political Science Association (IPSA) and the scientific committee of the International Conference of the Sequence Analysis Association.